mattcanty/blog/content/blog/2017-08-25-mum-got-phished--maybe/index.md

 ## The problem

 Like the majority of people who use computers, they use a single password for everything.
-There are many, many problems with this which I won’t go into because an incredibly smart man named Troy Hunt has written about it countless times… have you put your email address into have i been pwned yet?
+There are many, many problems with this which I won’t go into because the incredibly Troy Hunt has written about it countless times… have you put your email address into have i been pwned yet?
 [Also read this blog post by him][0].

 You might think your passwords are strong and random.
 If you thought of them, then chances are they are not, because you are human.
 Humans do not random.